pristinsky1/DSC180Domain_ML/README.md

 2.) **launch-180.sh -G  B05_VPN_XRAY -i apristin99/dsc180domain_ml**

+3.)
+Delete input_dataset and add your own.
+Otherwise, leave as as is and use the provided input_dataset.

 3.) **python run.py result**

 These instructions are provided to run the entire repository.
 To see my analysis, look within the notebooks folder and click on analysis.ipynb.